 Lahore Fort was the residence of Mughal emperors in ancient times.
-It is also a UNESCO protected site, owing to its historical significance.
+It is also a UNESCO-protected site, owing to its historical significance.
 The fort became popular during the reign of Akbar but its presence dates back to the 11th century.
-To see the true and beautiful colors of Pakistan, one has to visit Lahore.
+To see the true and beautiful colours of Pakistan, one has to visit Lahore.

 If you want to experience the majesty and mystery of the fort, take a walk in its garden while the sun is setting.
-After visiting the fort, do not forget to pay a visit to the Mughal museum, armory gallery, Sheesh Mahal and the Sikh museum.
+After visiting the fort, do not forget to pay a visit to the Mughal Museum, armoury gallery, Sheesh Mahal and the Sikh Museum.

 Ali Hajvery’s Tomb